hyperhq/blog.hyper.sh/blog/source/introducing-pi-job.md

 $ pi create job pi --image=perl --restart=Never --backoff-limit=4 -- perl -Mbignum=bpi -wle "print bpi(2000)"
 job "pi" created
 ```

+Remember, although the commands looks just like `kubectl`, there is no Kubernetes cluster nor node in Pi.
+Simply use our CLI to launch jobs.

 ### Check on the status of the job using this command: